 We drilled a bore hole and started building 3 classrooms.

 Upon completion the school was officially handed over to the Department of Education and the PTA.

 We built 4 showers at the school for girls and provided pads and menstrual hygiene training to keep girls in school.

-We built 3 classrooms in 2015.
-The school has been very oversubscribed, so we provided laptops, projectors and remote learning hot spots and training for the teachers.
+The school has been very oversubscribed, so we provided laptops, projectors and remote learning hot spots.

-In December 2018 we started building 3 new classrooms as a total of 1,000 children will attend the school.
+In December 2018 we started building 3 new classrooms now over 600 vulnerable children attend the school.

-A bore hole was drilled and a solar powered water pump installed to provide water for the showers, taps for hand washing and the garden.
+We installed a solar powered water pump providing water for the showers, taps for hand washing and the garden.

-The garden will teach the children both valuable life skills and income generating skills to help feed them and their families.
+The garden teaches the children valuable life skills to help feed them and their families an dgenerate income.

 In January 2015 the walls from the old building collapsed.